 They are called a Ratiometer, as the needle position is the result of the ratio of the current in two coils.
 An alternative arrangement is with one coil permanently connected to +Vs (supply), and the other to a device ranging from 0V to +Vs. Both arrangements ensure the reading is never affected by fluctuations in supply voltage, improving reading accuracy over simple single coil indicators (such as those above).

 Regarding finding a way to make the Flightgear software talk with the Arduino, you soon find out that there are many ways to skin a cat.
 Online there is no 'difinitive' way to do it, but a few snippets of other projects that people have created.
 Through this project, I'll try to document exactly what I've done, how and why.

-I have managed to make a potentiometer Joystick send serial data to flightgear, and it works very well indeed, page here, and am still working on getting data out of flightgear to operate indicators.
+I have managed to make a potentiometer Joystick send serial data to flightgear, and it works very well indeed, page here.